How to eat more sustainably

 Emissions from the typical Kiwi diet could drop by 7%1 if we ate vegetables instead of meat for one meal a week — while still meeting an adult's dietary needs.

 Learn more and find other ways to eat a more low carbon, sustainable diet.

 Switch meat for veggies one meal a week

 To make climate-conscious decisions about your diet, think first about the type of food you eat.
 Food that takes more steps to produce generally uses more energy and generates more Greenhouse gas emissions.
 Meat takes a lot of steps to produce, especially red meat.
 For example, you have to grow plants to feed the animals, so it's a lot simpler to grow plants to feed yourself.

-Veggies aren't just healthier, they use less energy.
+Veggies aren't just healthy, they use less energy.
 Emissions from most plant-based products are 10-50 times lower than most animal-based products, so filling up on pulses and veggies is definitely the climate-friendly option.